 Edward led the formation of Wild Search in 2010 following his earlier career in executive search with Odgers Ray and Berndtson.
-Prior to Wild Search he established and led the Board and Non Profit practices at an established boutique firm, specialising in appointments of Chairs, Non Executive Directors and Finance Directors.
+Prior to Wild Search he established and led the Board and Non Profit practices at an established boutique firm, specialising in appointments of executive and non executive directors, chairs and trustees.
 He has worked for a wide range of membership, professional and trade bodies, arts and tourism organisations, charities, educational organisations and housing providers; in addition to work for corporate clients on national and international searches.

 His early career was pursued in secondary education and charities (including Cancer Research UK and Addaction).
 He combined this experience to become the first ever Development Director of Hampton School in 2001.